skip to main content

 This semi-structured group is designed for those who struggle with feeling worthy, accepting themselves, and understanding what it means to care for themselves.
 Topics that will be explored include self-esteem, self-compassion, shame/vulnerability, and authenticity.
 Members will be asked to participate in structured exercises such as journaling and mindfulness.

-This group will help students to process their emotions around family concerns, understand their own family structure from a culturally informed perspective, and learn skills to navigate healthy interactions with families.
-Some topics that may be explored included self-esteem, family of origin, family dynamics, interpersonal conflict, familial pressure, and lack of support system at home.
+This group will help students to process their emotions around family concerns, understand their own family structure from a culturally informed perspective, and learn skills to navigate healthy interaction with families.
+Some topics that may be explored include self-esteem, family of origin, family dynamics, interpersonal conflict, familial pressure, and lack of a support system at home.

 This group provides an affirming space for lesbian, gay, bisexual, transgender, queer, and questioning students to explore issues of concern.
 Topics often discussed include identity development, coming out to family and friends, relationships and dating, gender transitioning, social stigma, religion, and queer life in College Station.